 13.1.12 Before bison are transported the rancher must ensure that the end destination is aware of the estimated time of arrival of the bison and has a suitable area to immediately unload and water them.

 13.1.13 If a sub-group of bison are being shipped that sub-group must be put together at least 24 hours prior to loading.
-The sub group must with no further sorting or splitting of the sub-group other than gate cuts for numbers of animals that the compartments of the transport vehicle accommodates.
+The-sub group must be kept intact with no further sorting or splitting of the sub-group other than gate cuts for numbers of animals that the compartments of the transport vehicle accommodates.

 13.1.14 In the event of a transport vehicle pull-unit breakdown, disconnecting the trailer and sourcing an operational pull-unit is preferred over unloading the bison and reloading them.

 Note: The stress and trauma of unloading and reloading bison will far exceed a waiting period on the trailer.

 13.2.6 Transportation of stabilized orphaned bison calves for the purpose of artificial rearing is permitted.